-Tutorial 4: Weather Station using Arduino and LabVIEW: In our last tutorial we have seen how to control speed and direction of DC motor using LabVIEW and Arduino?
-We created User Interface in LabVIEW front panel.
-In today’s tutorial, we will interface Arduino with LabVIEW and create a simple weather station to display intensity of light and temperature on front panel of LabVIEW.
-For this purpose, we will connect a LM35 and a light sensor for our weather station, which will measure temperature and intensity of light in real time and using LabIEW interface it will be displayed on panel of our weather station.
-We will divide our weather station project in following steps.
+In Tutorial 4 of LabVIEW, we will take a look at designing a Weather Station using Arduino and LabVIEW.
+In our last tutorial, we saw how to control the speed and direction of a DC motor using LabVIEW and Arduino and how to create a user interface in LabVIEW’s front panel.
+Now, for this tutorial, we will interface Arduino with LabVIEW and create a simple weather station to display the intensity of light and temperature on the front panel of LabVIEW.
+For this purpose, we will connect an LM35 and a light sensor for our weather station, which will measure the temperature and intensity of light in real time and, using the LabVIEW interface, display them on the panel of our weather station.
+We will divide our weather station project into the following steps:

 - Circuit Wiring of weather station

 - LabVIEW VI for a weather station

 Software Requirement for Weather Station:

 - LabVIEW with Arduino interface installed

 In case you are beginning with Arduino and LabVIEW, we recommend checking: How to Program Arduino with LabVIEW Step-by-Step Guide.

 Working of LM35 in Weather Station